brson/cargo-bake/README.md

 # cargo-bake

 Compile Rust faster with smarter defaults.
-Replaces `cargo build`.
+Alternative to `cargo build`.
 The default bake compiles more quickly than Cargo's `--release` and produce reasonably fast code.

 Usage: